Teacher Training Secondary Science with Physics PGCE with QTS 2013-14

 Research by a Government agency has put the University of Huddersfield’s School of Education and Professional Development at the top of the class for propelling its students into well-paid careers.

 The Higher Education Statistics Agency (HESA) has completed its latest survey into the paths taken by graduates and postgraduates when they leave their universities and colleges - the exercise is known as Destinations of Leavers from Higher Education (DLHE).
-It confirmed that 92% of PGCE Science students at the University of Huddersfield found a job or embarked on further study within six months of graduation.
+It confirmed that 100% of PGCE Science with Physics students at the University of Huddersfield found a job or embarked on further study within six months of graduation.

 Qualified Teacher Status, QTS